aprilsoftware/ipchanger-daemon/README.md

 - **Multiple providers**:
   - `aws` – updates one or more security‑groups.
   - `ovh` – updates one or more edge‑firewall rules (per‑IP firewall).
+  - `command` – runs a local shell command when the IP changes.
 - **Polymorphic JSON config** – extend with new providers without touching the core daemon.
 - **Runs as a foreground process, systemd service, or Apache ****\`\`**** daemon**.
 - Java 11+